 Resiliency is a term we use to discuss one's ability to overcome challenges and difficulties.
-Indigenous people, especially Indigenous women and girls, have a long history of resilience in the face colonialism, racism and multiple forms of violence.
+Indigenous people, especially Indigenous Two-Spirit people, have a long history of resilience in the face colonialism, racism and multiple forms of violence.
 Indigenous people have overcome hardships through traditions, culture and supporting each other.